grblHAL/Simulator/README.md

-# GRBL SIM
+# grblHAL SIM

-## What can you do with Grbl Sim?
+## What can you do with grblHAL Sim?

- - Simply check out how Grbl works without needing a microcontroller.
+ - Simply check out how grblHAL works without needing a microcontroller.
  - Visualize a g-code program by having the simulator parse and execute to a GUI.
 Fluctuations in feed rates by the acceleration planner can be viewed as well.
  - A powerful debugging tool for development.
  - The microcontroller peripherals are emulated using structs and functions.
 These could be written to do whatever you need.
 For example, output simulated step pulses over time and examine its performance.

- ## How do you compile Grbl Sim?
+ ## How do you compile grblHAL Sim?

+Use the [Web Builder](http://svn.io-engineering.com:8080/?driver=Simulator) for x86 Linux or Windows, or follow these instructions:

 Clone this repositoriy